Statement constitutes Ahmad Tea’s slavery statement for the financial year ended 31 January 2026.

 Targets:

-All subsidiaries, suppliers and partners submit their due diligence reports to our legal officer and we also conduct independent audits of our supply chain, which includes the tea gardens.
-Our Legal officer then recommends ways in which we can improve our compliance with the Modern Slavery Act and continue to maintain our own high ethical standards.
-Our legal officer, Ms Zahra Afshar, can be contacted via her email [email protected]
+Legal Team: Our Legal Officer is responsible for monitoring our Social Responsibility Standards and any risk of slavery or human trafficking within the Company.
+All subsidiaries, suppliers and partners submit their HRDD reports to the Legal Office and we also conduct independent audits of our supply chain, which includes the tea gardens.
+Our Legal officer specialises in human rights law and will recommend ways in which we can improve our compliance with the Modern Slavery Act and continue to maintain our own high ethical standards.

 If you have any queries regarding this Statement please write to: The Legal Department, Ahmad Tea Ltd, Winchester Road, Chandlers Ford, Hampshire, England, UK, SO53 2PZ